orassayag/mbox-crawler/README.md

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. In the terminal: npm i
+2. In the terminal: 'npm i'
-3. In the terminal: npm start
+3. In the terminal: 'npm start'.

 ### Crawl MBOX Files Script:

-In the terminal: npm run crawl
+In the terminal: 'npm run crawl'.
 -Instructions & How to use:
 1. Place a valid MBOX file in the '/sources/' directory.
 2. Wait for the process to end.